-Where children are being asked to learn online at home the DfE has provided Providing Remote Education Advice for Schools.
-It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Staff with access to school devices are reminded about rules on the misuse of school technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
-School staff will:
+Where children are being asked to learn online at home the DfE has provided Providing Remote Education Advice for Schools and settings It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+Staff with access to the Setting's devices are reminded about rules on the misuse of technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
+Staff will: